commonsmachinery/catalog/doc/architecture.md

 A frontend handles all requests from clients or third-party users, relying on a set of modules to handle each query.

+There can be more than one frontend, sharing some common library code (e.g. the implementation of REST endpoint handlers) but each having its own routing and thus its own functionality.

-These modules typically consist of:
+The catalog modules typically consist of:

-* An interface for the frontend to the stored data, containing any business logic
+* An interface for the frontends to the stored data, containing any business logic

 * A data model, stored as a set of collections in a MongoDB database